ACF River Basin

-The ACF River Basin is the drainage basin, or watershed, of the Apalachicola River, Chattahoochee River, and Flint River, in the Southeastern United States.
+The Apalachicola–Chattahoochee–Flint River Basin (the ACF River Basin) is the drainage basin, or watershed, of the Apalachicola River, Chattahoochee River, and Flint River, in the Southeastern United States.

 This area is alternatively known as simply the Apalachicola Basin and is listed by the United States Geological Survey as basin HUC 031300, as well as sub-region HUC 0313.
 It is located in the South Atlantic-Gulf Water Resource Region, which is listed as HUC 03.
 The basin is further sub-divided into 14 sub-basins.

 Geography

 The ACF River Basin begins in the mountains of northeast Georgia, and drains much of metro Atlanta, most of west Georgia and southwest Georgia and adjoining counties of southeast Alabama, before it splits the central part of the Florida Panhandle and flows into the Gulf of Mexico at Apalachicola Bay, near Apalachicola, Florida.
 It drains an area of 20,355 square miles.
 Most of the northern half of the basin abuts the Eastern Continental Divide on the east, and the ACT River Basin to the west.